isabelc/EDD-Related-Downloads/readme.txt

 Most likely, there are no other downloads that share that download's tag or category.

 == Changelog ==

+= 1.4.2 =
+* Tweak: widget title will not be displayed if no related downloads exist.
+* New: ability to disable related downloads from being added to bottom of content, useful when using sidebar widget instead.
+* New: added translations for French, Portuguese, Spanish, as well as `.pot` file

 = 1.4.1 =
 * Fixed incorrect version tagged as stable.